 Scot knows a thing or two about how much commitment it takes to make serious lifestyle changes.
 Statistically, most people who lose weight gain it back within a year or two.
 He has beaten those odds and maintained a weight loss of close to 160 pounds for more than twenty years!

 What was the turning point for Scot?
 When he was 18 years old and weighed nearly 500 pounds, he had an embarrassing moment that made him realize he was no longer comfortable with his weight.
-In his words, “At that moment I decided, OK, I’ve got to change my life, otherwise, I’m not going to be around.”
+In his words, “At that moment I decided, 'Okay, I’ve got to change my life, otherwise, I’m not going to be around.'”

 Scot explains, “I really try hard to stay active and fit and motivate people along the way, but it is a daily struggle.
 There have been pitfalls along the way...you just have to get back up and keep moving.”
 He has come to consider hours spent at the gym as a way to treat himself, rather than being a task to get out of the way.

-After seeing an ad for Lume, Scot was skeptical but thought he would give it a shot.
+After seeing an ad for Lume Deodorant for Underarms & Private Parts, Scot was skeptical but thought he would give it a shot.
 He recalls, “The first day I tried it, I didn’t have to reapply.
 I thought it was beginner’s luck.
 But lo and behold, day five, week two, week four, it’s worked ever since.”

 “I no longer have the shame and embarrassment of having to reapply deodorant...it’s liberating.
 It has completely boosted my self-confidence.”
 Scot continued, “I have a lot more confidence in presentations at work, and also when I hug people...
 I want to shout it from the rooftops, BUY LUME!”

-Lume is the first natural deodorant safe to use anywhere you have odor and wish you didn’t.
+Lume is the first skin-safe, natural deodorant that you can use anywhere you have odor and wish you didn’t.
 That means you can use Lume to control stink in the pits, privates, feet, and folds.
 Lume does not contain aluminum or baking soda and is gentle on the most sensitive skin.

 Give Lume a shot, and you might just find yourself shouting from the rooftops like Scot.